A $\sigma_{2}$ Penrose inequality for conformal asymptotically hyperbolic 4-discs: Quasi-local mass via level sets

-which is equivalent to $m'(t)\geq0.$ Noting that in our settings, $z(t)\geq0$, we may then use $D'(t)\geq\frac{3}{2}A'(t)$ effectively to get the second inequality above. \end{proof} \begin{rem} Our proof here and that of Theorem 10 in \cite{FW1} are very similar with 2 key different points.
+which is equivalent to $m'(t)\geq0.$ Noting that by Lemma \ref{lem:ACont}, $z(t)>0$, we may then use Lemma \ref{lem:inequality} effectively to get the second inequality above. \end{proof} \begin{rem} Our proof of Theorem \ref{monotone} and that of Theorem 10 in \cite{FW1} are very similar with two key different points.
 First, we assume only the $\sigma_{2}\geq\frac{3}{2}$ here while in \cite{FW1}, $\sigma_{2}$ curvature is fixed as $\frac{3}{2}$.
 Second, we are working in the negative cone case here while in \cite{FW1}, the positive cone condition is assumed.
 We are thus working on different type of asymptotic profiles.
 The negative cone condition here plays a crucial role to deal with the partial differential inequality condition. \end{rem}